-The study began with the test of unit root to determine the stationarity of all the employed variables using Augmented Dickey Fuller (ADF) unit root test and Philip Peron test.
+The study began with the test of unit root to determine the stationarity of all the employed variables using Augmented Dickey Fuller (ADF) unit root test.
 The tests were conducted to avoid spurious regression.
-The results of the test are presented in table 1 and 2 below.
+The results of the test are presented in Table 1.